VagosTurbo/Netflix-Sleep-Timer/README.md

 # Netflix Sleep Timer

-Netflix Sleep Timer is a Chrome extension that automatically pauses Netflix after a specified amount of time.
+Netflix Sleep Timer is a Chrome extension that automatically pauses Netflix (works also on YouTube, HBO, Apple TV+, ...) after a specified amount of time.
 This is useful for those who like to watch Netflix before bed and want to ensure that the video stops playing after they fall asleep.

 ## Screenshots